matheusmarks/GitHub-explorer/README.md

 -  [EditorConfig](https://editorconfig.org/)

 ---
-Feel free to clone the project and if you wnat check it out my <a href="https://www.linkedin.com/in/matheus-marques-0558921b4/">LinkedIn</a>
+Feel free to clone the project and if you want to support me check it out my <a href="https://www.linkedin.com/in/matheus-marques-0558921b4/">LinkedIn</a>